High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Introduction

-Warm giants -- planets the size of Saturn or Jupiter with orbital periods between 10 and 200 days -- can play a key role in understanding their hot and cold siblings.
+The study of exoplanets has evolved rapidly over the past three decades, driven by the growing number of discoveries and improved observational techniques.
+While thousands of transiting exoplanets have been identified, most orbit their stars with short periods, typically less than a month.
+In contrast, long-period planets remain underexplored due to observational challenges such as rare transit alignments and the need for extended monitoring.
+Transiting planets with orbital periods longer than one month are particularly valuable, as they provide both photometric radius measurements and, when combined with radial velocities (RVs), mass estimates.
+This enables the determination of bulk densities and compositions, while their weaker atmospheric erosion and tidal effects allow them to retain key signatures of their formation and long-term evolution \citep[see reviews by][]{Madhusudhan2014, Dawson2018}.
+In this work, we investigate five long-period transiting planet candidates, spanning a range of sizes and orbital configurations, initially identified as TESS Objects of Interest (TOIs): TOI-4507.01, TOI-4404.01, TOI-2404.02, TOI-3457.01, and TOI-707.01\footnote{see ExoFOP: \url{https://exofop.ipac.caltech.edu/tess/}}.
+Where validated and confirmed, they offer a rare opportunity to probe the physical and dynamical properties of planets in a regime where observational insights are sparse and evolutionary processes may leave clearer imprints than in short-period counterparts.
+Warm giants - planets the size of Saturn or Jupiter with orbital periods between 10 and 200 days - can play a key role in understanding their hot and cold siblings.
 In particular, the nature of giant planets inside the snowline is still debated, with multiple evolutionary processes likely contributing \citep[see reviews by][]{Dawson2018, Fortney2021}.
 These planets are hypothesised to form either through core accretion \citep{Pollack1996} or gravitational collapse \citep{Cameron1978, Boss1997}; and either via in situ accretion close to their host stars \citep[e.g.][]{Batygin2016, Boley2016, Huang2016} or beyond the snowline followed by inward migration \citep[e.g.][]{Rafikov2005}.
 The latter may be driven by smooth disk migration \citep[e.g.][]{Lin1996, Ward1997, Walsh2011, Nelson2018} or high-eccentricity mechanisms such as planet-planet scattering followed by tidal interactions \cite[e.g.][]{Rasio1996, Juric2008, Ford2008, Jackson2008, Wu2011, Petrovich2015}.
 An increasing number of discoveries of hot giants on eccentric orbits indicate that high-eccentricity mechanisms may indeed play a prominent role \citep[e.g.][]{Kossakowski2019, Jordan2020, Schulte2024}.
 Yet, hot giants' radii are often inflated due to high irradiation and their orbits are often circularised by tidal forces, obscuring evolutionary features \citep[e.g.][]{Fortney2010, Albrecht2012}.
 Warm giants, in contrast, experience less extreme environments, with less irradiation, weaker tidal interactions, and a broader range of orbital eccentricities \citep[][]{Schlecker2020}.
 They are more likely to preserve initial conditions, allowing direct comparisons with their counterparts \citep[e.g.][]{Huang2016, Espinoza-Retamal2025}.
 As a result, they retain a clearer fingerprint of their primordial properties and can be a more direct probe of evolutionary pathways for all types of giant planets.